 Mauricetown Fire Company — Commercial Township Fire District 2

-Quick summary: Mauricetown Fire Company (Commercial Township Fire District 2) appears to have two commissioner seats open, with Clifford Sharp and Ron Sutton up for re-election.
+Quick summary: Mauricetown Fire Company (Commercial Township Fire District 2) appears to have two commissioner seats open, with Seth Beaumont and Ron Sutton up for re-election.
 I am currently unaware of any ballot questions for this district, but I plan to ask directly at the next scheduled meeting on February 2.
 Since the candidate names are known, I also plan to provide questionnaires directly at the meeting to encourage participation.

 Candidates